glibsm/cilium/Documentation/operations/performance/benchmark.rst

 configurations.

-A configuration that does well in this test (delivering high connection rates) will handling situation with overwhelming connection rates much better, leaving more CPU resources available to workloads on the system.
+A configuration that does well in this test (delivering high connection rates) will handle situation with overwhelming connection rates much better, leaving more CPU resources available to workloads on the system.

 1 Process